 The first Scottish independent hostels were established in the 1980’s, primarily as bases for mountaineers and hill walkers.
-Since then the number of hostels and bunkhouses has grown to produce a large network of self-catering accommodation.
-Much of the accommodation is in areas sort after for their outdoor activities and stunning scenery.
-You can go mountain biking and trekking in the hills and mountains or enjoy water sports and fishing on the lochs.
-Scotland is the ideal destination for outdoor activities and bunkhouses and hostels have the ideal facilities.
-Boot rooms, drying racks and areas for washing down equipment are often available.
-Self-catering facilitates, optimised for groups, makes great value holidays.
+Since then the number of Scottish bunkhouses and independent hostels has grown to produce a large network of flexible self-catering accommodation.
+Much of the hostel and bunkhouse accommodation is in areas sort after for their outdoor activities and stunning scenery.
+You can go mountain biking and trekking in the hills and mountains, go climbing, skiing, pony trekking or golfing or enjoy water sports and fishing on the lochs and find a Scottish independent hostel or bunkhouse to stay in nearby.

-Touring Scotland and independent travel.
+Touring Scotland using independent hostels and bunkhouses.

-Accommodation for Groups in Scottish independent hostels.
+Accommodation for groups in Scottish independent hostels and Scottish bunkhouses